Tokyo National Museum

 In 1872, Japan's first exposition was held at the Taiseiden Hall of Yushima Seido in Yushima, Bunkyo Ward, Tokyo, and this year is considered the year of the Tokyo National Museum's founding, making it the oldest museum in Japan

-in 1938, is a blend of Japanese and Western architecture, just like the Meiji Jingu Treasure House.
-Rooms 1 to 10 on the second floor display "The History of Japanese Art," including "Noh and Kabuki," "Buddhist Art," and "Samurai Attire," while Rooms 11 to 16 on the first floor display sculptures, metalwork, swords, and ethnographic materials.
+"Main Building," which opened in 1938, is a blend of Japanese and Western architecture, similar to the Meiji Jingu Treasure Hall.
+Rooms 1 through 10 on the second floor display the "flow of Japanese art," including "Noh and Kabuki," "Buddhist art," and "Samurai attire," while rooms 11 through 16 on the first floor exhibit sculptures, metalwork, swords, and folk materials.

 The main building also hosts special exhibitions such as the "Berlin Treasures" exhibition, which are held for a limited time several times a year